 The styling of the current Camaro is aggressive and very distinct, and it’s also a much smaller car today than it used to be.
 In fact, even Camaro devotees have complained about the relative lack of space inside the sixth-gen model, which is incredibly small compared to the likes of the Dodge Challenger and Dodge Charger.

-As well as the Challenger, Charger and Ford Mustang, other rivals of the Camaro include the BMW 4 Series, the Corvette C8, and that’s about it really.
+As well as the Challenger, Charger and Ford Mustang, other rivals of the Camaro include the BMW 4 Series, and the Corvette C8, and that’s about it really.

 Should You Buy a Used Camaro – and if so, Which One?

-If you like the Camaro and the way it looks – and some look very different to others – it’s actually a pretty good car that looks good, goes well (most models), and doesn’t really have too many inherent problems to report.
+If you like the Camaro and the way it looks – and some look very different from others – it’s actually a pretty good car that looks good, goes well (most models), and doesn’t really have too many inherent problems to report.

 If you want a genuine classic you can certainly find plenty for sale on eBay Motors and elsewhere, but you’re probably going to have to pay a lot to get a good one or a bad one these days.
 You could snag a second-gen model in decent shape for around $20,000, but it will probably be one of the later ones with the underpowered engines.

 The fourth-generation looks like the sweet spot to me if you’re looking to buy a Camaro in the hope of it one day appreciating in value.
 They’re pretty cheap to buy right now and they look way better than the earlier and considerably more expensive third-gen models.
-It’s got to be easier to like the look of a fourth-gen Camaro than the very dated 1980s third-generation, and that’s going to be important if you intend living with it for a long time.
+It’s got to be easier to like the look of a fourth-gen Camaro than the very dated 1980s third-generation, and that’s going to be important if you intend to live with it for a long time.

-If you’re a more of a regular used car buyer who fancies a fifth or sixth-gen Camaro then go ahead and get one.
+If you’re more of a regular used car buyer who fancies a fifth or sixth-gen Camaro then go ahead and get one.
 As long as the paint is ok and there are no signs of damage, especially damage that’s been badly repaired, you’re not going to find too much wrong other than usual used car wear and tear issues.